mosip/documentation/docs/ID-Authentication-Functionality.md

 ### D. Trigger e-mail to the Individual's mail-ID for OTP Trigger request [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. The system then retrieves the mode of communication (i.e) e-mail or phone number configured for sending the notification
 1. Validates if the configured mode of communication is also registered
 1. Fetches the notification template as per admin configuration
 1. Triggers notification as per the defined and configured template and in the default language English

-Please refer to the [**OTP Authentication API**](ID-Authentication-APIs.md#otp-request-service-public) for more details.
+Please refer to the [OTP Authentication API](ID-Authentication-APIs.md#otp-request-service-public) for more details.

 ### E. Validate OTP provided by an Individual so that the individual can be authenticated based on OTP [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request with required parameters a the system validates if the transaction id matches with transaction id value of OTP Generation Request
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. Validates if the OTP in the input parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
 1. The system checks the validity of the OTP
 1. Constructs the authentication response based on validation results
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**OTP Authentication API**](ID-Authentication-APIs.md#otp-request-service-public) for more details.
+Please refer to the [OTP Authentication API](ID-Authentication-APIs.md#otp-request-service-public) for more details.

 ## 1.4 Common Features for all Authentication Types [**[↑]**](#table-of-contents)

 ### A. Validate the timestamp of the authentication request [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. The system then validates the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= 20 min
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)---> Default value-24 hrs